linear/linear/docs/API.md

 ## Support

-If you ran into problems or have questions or suggestions, you can join our customer Slack or send us a not (hello@linear.app).
+If you run into problems or have questions or suggestions, you can join our customer Slack or send us a note (hello@linear.app).
 Both options are available through the user menu in the Linear application.